Make a statement when you make purchases.

 What are metal credit cards?

-Metal credit cards are standard credit cards made out of metal.
-Typically they also offer accelerated rewards on travel and dining.
+Metal credit cards are standard credit cards that typically offer accelerated rewards on travel and dining.
 In the past, to own a metal credit card you had to be either invited by the bank or pay a large annual fee.
 Today, you can get a metal credit card without even paying an annual fee.

 Best metal credit cards